Skip to main content

 The canary is stack-aware: the same request body fires through the full mechanic stack AND a pristine pass-through, and the eval compares both against the golden answer.
 That's how we detect "the route was fine but the compress was lossy" cases a single-mechanic canary would miss.

-Free Sandbox clients get observability-only Tier 0 detection: we surface the anomaly, you decide.
-Production clients can opt in to Tier 1 (throttle on detection) or Tier 2 (auto-rollback the offending mechanic) in /portal/settings.
+Every tier — Free Sandbox included — can opt in to Tier 1 (throttle on detection) or Tier 2 (auto-rollback the offending mechanic) in /portal/settings.
+Default is Tier 0 detection (we surface the anomaly, you decide); no upgrade required to escalate.

 Auto-rollback